fastruby/dotenv_validator/.github/ISSUE_TEMPLATE/bug_report.md

 **Version, Branch, or Commit:**

-Inform what version, branch, commit of Dotenv Checker you are using.
+Inform what branch/commit/version of "dotenv_validator" you are using.

 **Expected behavior:**